-With micro-investing apps such as Acorns and Stash, you’ll only need as little as $5 to open an account.
-Acorns will round up transactions from your linked bank and credit card accounts and invests the change.
-After answering a series of questions, such as your risk tolerance and investment time horizon, Acorns will recommend to you one of five portfolios, which range from conservative to aggressive.
+With micro-investing apps such as Acorns and Stash, you can open an account with as little as $5.
+Acorns will round up transactions from your linked bank and credit card accounts and invest the change.
+After answering a series of questions, such as your risk tolerance and investment time horizon, Acorns will recommend one of five portfolios, ranging from conservative to aggressive.

 Their diversified portfolios are made up of ETFs.
 An ETF is a “basket” of securities—think bonds, stocks, real estate.
 ETFs are traded like stocks on exchanges and track a widely followed index, such as the S&P 500 or Dow Jones.

-Like Acorns, Stash also gives you the option to invest one of its portfolios.
-But you can also create your own portfolio with a mix of ETFS and fractional shares of individual stocks.
+Like Acorns, Stash also gives you the option to invest in one of its portfolios.
+But you can also create your own portfolio with a mix of ETFs and fractional shares of individual stocks.

 The fees for both Acorns and Stash are the same: $1 a month for accounts under $5,000.
 Once you hit $5,000 in your account, the fee is 0.25% of your investments or assets under management.

 The beauty of robo-advisors?
-Typically there are no minimum investments and trade fees.
+You don’t end up having to pay the multitude of fees that you would at an investment company.
+With a robo-advisor, there are typically no minimum investments, no commissions, and no trade fees.
 While you can get started with just a bit of cash, the portfolio management fees are as follows: Betterment charges 0.25 percent annually for its digital plan, and Wealthsimple charges 0.5 percent for accounts with $100,000 or less.

-And if your employer offers a matching contribution, even better.
+In the case that your workplace does offer a 401(k) or another type of retirement account, see if you can start contributing just a small percentage of your income, and go from there.
+If your employer offers to match contributions, even better.
 If you can swing it, contribute enough to get the full match.
 Otherwise, that’s just money you’re leaving on the table.

+You can get started on some investing platforms without spending a penny upfront.
 Yup, you heard that correctly.
-Popular stock investing platforms such as M1 Finance don’t charge any commissions on trading.
+Popular stock investing platforms like Robinhood and M1 Finance don’t charge any commissions on trading.